nvim-neo-tree/neo-tree.nvim/README.md

               --"thumbs.db"
             },
           },
-          follow_current_file = true, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position
+          follow_current_file = false, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position